Sales 855.945.7921 | Support 888.277.8514 |

 The narrative provides a detailed status of the project or program that used the grant funds.
 Within the grant report’s narrative, take the time to thank your grantors for supporting your organization.
 Depending on the funder, you may need to include information like:

-• The reason the project or program was needed
+• The reason your organization required the project or program

 • Key people involved

-• Anticipated obstacles and how they will be addressed
+• Anticipated obstacles and your organization will address them

 You should also outline your organization’s activities with the grant and compare them to the activities you mentioned your organization would do in your original grant proposal.
 Finally, don’t forget to add the results and impacts of these funded activities that have benefited your organization and your funder.